LucianaBritoDev/LucianaBritoDev/README.md

 ### About me:

-👩🏻‍💻 Full-Stack Web Developer/⚛️Front-End React Developer;
+👩🏻‍💻 Full-Stack Web Developer;
+👩🏻‍💻⚛️Front-End React Developer;
 👩🏻‍🎓 Systems Analysis and Development student;

 🎯 My main goal is to achieve greater technical proficiency and strategic understanding for the creation of interactive and efficient platforms and/or software;